 The big news here is performance.
 Microsoft optimized the Chromium-based Edge for Windows 10.
 As a quick experiment, we loaded six identical pages/tabs in Chrome and Edge.
 Looking at Task Manager showed Chrome consuming 1.4GB of memory while Microsoft Edge only used 665MB.
 That’s extremely good news for PCs with low memory amounts.

 Microsoft Edge provides simpler privacy settings, too.
-In Chrome, you merely have a list of toggles for safe browsing, “do not track” requests, page preloads, and more.
+In Chrome, you merely have separate panels for safe browsing, “do not track” requests, and more.
 Microsoft Edge provides a more graphically friendly interface, displaying three security levels: Basic, Balanced, and Strict.
 With Balanced set as the default, many sites request you to disable your pop-up blocker even though one isn’t manually installed.

 While the preceding browsers will meet most users’ needs, other alternatives exist for anyone looking for something different.